 Meaningful Name: Virtually all Tolkien's names, whatever language they are in, have a meaning, though sometimes this changed over the years as Tolkien's languages evolved.
 Characters also acquire names over their lives which reflect personal qualities or great deeds.
 See the trope page for more details.

 Meaningful Rename: There's a number of times when people get names/titles added to them at are meaningful but a true example would be when Gandalf comes back as Gandalf the White.
-He's taking Saruman's place and doing what Saruman should have been doing when he went over to The Dark Side.
+He's taking Saruman's place and assuming his duties.

 Medical Monarch: Aragorn is recognized as the true king of Gondor when he uses his medical knowledge (acquired as a Ranger) after the battle of Minas Tirith.